dsi-agpt/minibus-skeleton/README.md

     )
 );
 ```
-Sensible or device-specific configuration information should be placed in autoload/jobs.local.php
+Sensible or device-specific configuration information should be moved in autoload/jobs.local.php under the *endpoints* key.

 ```php
 return array(